The Blank Slate Internet

 We observe that human

-interpretation of linguistic patterns is highly situational, and based on
+interpretation of linguistic patterns is highly situational, and based

 context.
 Nothing technical about this,